shubhanshu02/GSoC-2021-logs/README.md

 The Tensorflow backend uses the TensorFlow C API, which currently does not provide functions for asynchronous execution.
 The support for async behavior can be provided using multithreading on the existing TensorFlow library functions.
 We will implement this behavior through detached threads that work independently of each other.

-Several inference frames will be combined to a single input tensor and executed together in a single batch to enable the batch mode.
+Several inference frames will be combined into a single input tensor and executed together in a single batch to enable the batch mode.
 The DNN module authors saw a performance gain in the OpenVino backend with asynchronous batch inference against synchronous inference.
 A similar performance gain is expected from this project.

 ## GSoC'21 Deliverables

 1. **Async Support in TensorFlow backend (Required):**

-   Currently, the TensorFlow backend supports only thesynchronous mode of model inference, which issingle-threaded and slow.
-Using asynchronous mode ina multithreaded environment will provide us with ahigher CPU utilization and faster execution due toits non-blocking nature.
+   Currently, the TensorFlow backend supports only the synchronous mode of model inference, which is single-threaded and slow.
+Using asynchronous mode in a multithreaded environment will provide us with a higher CPU utilization and faster execution due to its non-blocking nature.

 2. **Async Support in the Native Backend (Optional)**